 If you do not have the correct equipment (oscilloscope) this may help

-you to set your gain.
+you to set your gain:

 1. Once you have installed the system power it down.

-2. adjust the amplifier gain to the minimum.
+2. Adjust the amplifier gain to the minimum.

-3. power up the system and adjust the volume control of your source unit
+3. Power up the system and adjust the volume control of your source unit

 to about 3/4 of the way up.

-4. slowly increase the gain control until it reaches the maximum level you
+4. Slowly increase the gain control until it reaches the maximum level you

-are comfortable with or until it starts to clip, and then reduce the level
+are comfortable with, or until it starts to clip, and then reduce the level

-until you are happy that you will not damage your speakers or Subwoofer.
+until you are happy that you will not damage your speakers or subwoofer.

 Before any wiring and installation is performed, FUSION recommends you first plan the complete installation.
 Look at wiring routing, amplifier location and fitment.
-Please re-check the installation at completion
+Please re-check the installation at completion.

 Excessive heat will shorten your amplifiers life.
-To maximise heat dissipation, be sure to leave at least 2.5 inches of clearance around the amplifier.
+To maximize heat dissipation, be sure to leave at least 2.5 inches of clearance around the amplifier.
 If space is of the essence and the amplifier must be mounted in an enclosed or restricted area, a small 3 inch fan should be used in correspondence with a duct so the heat can flow past the heat sink.

-WARNING: Do not mount any amplifier on a subwoofer enclosure as extended exposure to vibration may cause malfunction of the amplifier
+WARNING: Do not mount any amplifier on a subwoofer enclosure as extended exposure to vibration may cause malfunction of the amplifier.

-1: Ensure the vehicle 12 volt lead is removed from the battery before any equipment is connected
+1: Ensure the vehicle 12 volt lead is removed from the battery before any equipment is connected.

-2: Investigate the vehicles gas tanks, brake lines and electrical wiring locations before you begin installation
+2: Investigate the vehicles gas tanks, brake lines and electrical wiring locations before you begin installation.

-3: Attach the product securely to the vehicle to prevent damage in the event of an accident
+3: Attach the product securely to the vehicle to prevent damage in the event of an accident.

-4: Ensure all wiring is protected to avoid damage or pinching of the cables
+4: Ensure all wiring is protected to avoid damage or pinching of the cables.

-When wiring FUSION amplifiers, ensure that the wires are away from sharp objects and that rubber grommets and insulated bungs are used when wiring through door jams and any other steel panels.
+When wiring FUSION amplifiers, ensure that the wires are away from sharp objects, and that rubber grommets and insulated bungs are used when wiring through door jams and any other steel panels.